CouchCMS/Documentation/src/contents/concepts/pretty-urls.md

 http://www.mysite.com/blog/electronics/mobile-phones.html
 ```

-It is obvious that the 'pretty' versions of the URLs convey more meaning about the pages they represent.<br/>
+It is obvious that the 'pretty' versions of the URLs convey more meaning about the pages they represent.
 Not only do they appear friendlier to the visitors but they also offer immense benefit from the SEO (Search Engine Optimization) perspective - something that cannot be ignored if you wish your pages to rank high in Google search.

 ::: .notice
-For Pretty URLS to work in Couch, the Apache server it is hosted on must have the 'mod\_rewrite' module enabled.<br/>
+For Pretty URLS to work in Couch, the Apache server it is hosted on must have the 'mod\_rewrite' module enabled.
 To make sure this module is indeed available at your server, [please use this utility available at our forums](https://www.couchcms.com/forum/viewtopic.php?p=11832#p11832).
 :::

 ### ENABLING PRETTY URLS

-In Couch Pretty URLS apply only to clonable templates.<br/>
+In Couch Pretty URLS apply only to clonable templates.
 By default, Pretty URLS are not enabled.
 It is strongly advised that you turn this feature on only after you have configured all your clonable templates.

 Enabling Pretty URLS is a two step process -